kris-joseph/python-2022-01-yul-online/_episodes/11-tabular-data.md

 ## Use `index_col` to specify that a column's values should be used as row headings.

 *   Row headings are numbers (0 and 1 in this case).
 *   Let's say we want to index our data by the `bmi` column instead of relying on the row numbers from the first example.
-We are assuming here that all of our BMI values are unique -- ideall, the column we use as an index should be able to uniquely-identify a record.
+We are assuming here that all of our BMI values are unique -- ideally, the column we use as an index should be able to uniquely-identify a record.
 For example, for personal data you might use a "unique" observation like a phone number or membership number as an index.
-*   To do this, pass the name of the column to `read_csv` as its `index_col` parameter to do this.
+*   To do this, pass the name of the column to `read_csv` as its `index_col` parameter.

 ~~~
 data = pd.read_csv('insurance.csv', index_col='bmi')